johnprovazek/asteroids/README.md

 ## Bugs & Features

-- First few moves of the game will push ship out too far
+- First few moves of the game will push ship out too far.
-- Clean up the html and make it more user friendly
+- Clean up the html and make it more user friendly.
-- Fix code so you don't need to refresh to replay
+- Fix code so you don't need to refresh to replay.
-- Implement a leaderboard
+- Implement a leaderboard.

 ## License